Jennifer Lash: Life and career

 Lash's paintings were featured in several exhibitions in The Penwith Galleries in St Ives, The Halesworth Gallery and Westleton Chapel Gallery in Suffolk.

 In the late 1980s, Lash was diagnosed with breast cancer.
-While in remission from the disease, she traveled to Lourdes and Saintes Maries de la Mer in France and to Spain's sacred Santiago de Compostella.
+While in remission from the disease, she traveled to Lourdes and Saintes-Maries-de-la-Mer in France and to Spain's sacred Santiago de Compostela.
 During this time, she wrote On Pilgrimage, her only non-fiction book.
 Lash died on 28 December 1993 at Odstock, Wiltshire, aged 55.
 Her final novel, Blood Ties, was published posthumously in 1997.